BibleTools

 If anything is certain about the future, there is a judgment according to works for all who live and die.
 How can anyone who says he believes the Bible claim that works are not required of the Christian when God emphatically declares that they are required of us, even though they do not justify us before Him?

 The truth is plain.
-If a Christian does not work, there will be nothing for God to judge and thus no evidence the person is prepared for His Kingdom.
+If a Christian does not work, there will be nothing for God to judge and thus no evidence the person is prepared to inherit His Kingdom.
 God will not give him salvation because there will be nothing to verify that he belongs there.
 The lack of evidence proves that he does not belong there!
 Such a one is not a son of God.
 A faith that does not work is dead (James 2:17, 20, 26).
 God is the God of the living, and according to James 2:22, faith is perfected, brought to completion, by works.
 Sanctification is necessary as a witness to the Christian's character as he passes before the judgment seat of Christ.

 The concept of deathbed repentance and absolution is a lie palmed off by Satan.
 Likewise false is the belief in a purgatory following death, in which a person prepares for living in paradise.
 These are nowhere found in Scripture, nor is the idea that one needs only to be justified through Christ's blood.
 If these things were so, Romans 5:9-10 would not declare: